You must have a desire to strike out for far horizons and chart new territory on your journey to learn and grow.

 If you're of Māori or Pacific descent and you can see yourself becoming an outstanding role model in early childhood, primary or secondary education, consider applying to become a Kupe Scholar.
 Only 30 can be chosen.
 Will you be among them?

 As a Kupe Scholar you gain access to:

 Approved teaching qualifications are determined by the Teaching Council.
 They may be updated throughout the duration of the year.

 Fees and allowance payments are only paid upon meeting the requirements of a scholarship.
 To receive allowance payments you are required to be a full-time student (or have ‘limited full-time statuses from StudyLink) and pass all of your academic year.

 To apply for a scholarship you must complete an online application form.
-You can complete an application form by opening the link on the right-hand of this page.
+The application form will be made available when the 2022 scholarship programme opens.

-There are three application rounds to ensure you have the greatest opportunity to apply - and reapply if you are unsuccessful.
+There will be three application rounds to ensure you have the greatest opportunity to apply - and reapply if you are unsuccessful.
 You must submit your application on or before the application round closing date.